teuk/mediabot_v3/docs/PLUGIN_ARCHITECTURE.md

     operations from runtime-issued invocations in policy `on`.
 Numeric author identity and core levels authorize deletion; no package, command, recall counter or live factoid adopts the capability.
+22. **MB761 — reversible factoid-write commands:** complete in source.
+    `factoids-v3` adopts `learn` and `forget` through the saved-handler bridge.
+    `observe` cannot double-write, `on` uses one authorized core mutation, and rollback restores all four mounted handlers.
+Recall remains historical.

 The quote path is stabilized and receives no further expansion here.
-After MB760, `whatis` must still wait for distinct recall-counter authority. `learn` and `forget` may move only in a later reversible adoption milestone; MB760 grants neither command nor package any write permission.
-A live pilot may still promote only the two pure readers on one development channel and must retain immediate policy rollback.
+After MB761, `whatis` must still wait for distinct recall-counter authority.
+A live pilot may promote the four mounted factoid commands on one development channel only, must use disposable mutation evidence for `learn`/`forget`, and must retain immediate policy rollback.

 ## Extraction order